flybywiresim/docs/docs/pilots-corner/airliner/airliner-flying-guide/approaches.md

 As the weather gets progressively worse, the higher the category you need to use, which in turn requires more advanced equipment both on the airfield and in the cockpit.
 To be able to do this, pilots are required to retrain on low visibility operations every year.

-The CAT IIIC can be performed without ever seeing anything at all, but this is not in practice yet as there has not been a system designed for the aircraft to be able to leave the runway and go to the parking stands completely blind.
-The A320 family is capable of everything, including CAT IIIC.
+A CAT IIIC approach can be flown in conditions of zero visibility with the aircraft performing a fully automatic landing (autoland) and rollout along the runway.

 ![fog](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cc/Furtwangen_Jan_05_fog_GHB.jpg/640px-Furtwangen_Jan_05_fog_GHB.jpg)